hritobroto/Dojo/README.md

 ## Notes
 - Tasks are stored in memory and will reset on server restart.
 - The cyberpunk theme uses neon colors and animations for a futuristic feel.
+(Deprecated - theme too bright for the app simplicity)

 ## License
 MIT License